Shooting of Jacob Blake: Public

 Protests followed, leading Kenosha County to declare a state of emergency overnight on August 24 after police vehicles were damaged, a dump truck set on fire, and the local courthouse vandalized.
 An officer was knocked down with a brick, and tear gas was deployed.
 Police urged 24-hour businesses to consider closing because of numerous calls about armed robberies and shots being fired, and the Wisconsin National Guard was deployed to maintain public safety.
 Up to 200 members were to be deployed.
 On August 24, the protesters set fires and looted businesses for a second night.
 On August 25, the protests and fires continued throughout Kenosha, and civilians armed with guns patrolled parts of the city.

-On August 25, two people were killed and a third seriously wounded; on the following day, a 17-year-old male by the name of Kyle Rittenhouse, turned himself in to police in Antioch, Illinois.
+On August 25, a 17-year-old youth from Illinois shot three men during the unrest, killing Joseph Rosenbaum and Anthony Huber.
+Less than 2 hours after the shooting, shortly before 1:30 a.m. the following day, Kyle Rittenhouse, a 17-year-old male, turned himself in to police in Antioch, Illinois.
 The youth was charged with first-degree intentional homicide.
 His defense lawyers argued that the shootings were in self-defense.
 On November 19, 2021, in a unanimous jury verdict, Rittenhouse was acquitted of all five charges.

 Public protests regarding Blake's shooting occurred in many other cities, including New York, Minneapolis, Los Angeles, and Atlanta.

 Sports

 Multiple professional sports teams went on strike in protest, refusing to play their scheduled games.
 In the NBA Bubble, the Milwaukee Bucks boycotted their August 26 first-round playoff game against the Orlando Magic in protest of the shooting.
 The team decided not to come out of their locker room minutes before the scheduled start to the game.
 Later that day, the National Basketball Association (NBA) and the National Basketball Players Association announced that in light of the Bucks' decision to refuse to play, all NBA games for the day were postponed.
-This led to other boycotts from other American sports leagues, including the Women's National Basketball Association (WNBA), Major League Baseball (MLB), the National Hockey League (NHL), and Major League Soccer (MLS).
+This led to other boycotts from other American sports leagues, including the Women's National Basketball Association (WNBA), Major League Baseball (MLB), and Major League Soccer (MLS).